Marc02130/fundflowai/docs/requirements/req-assistant-destruction.md

   - review_assistant_id
   - vector_store_id
   - vector_store_expires_at
+  - openai_thread_id

 ### Security Considerations
 - Ensure proper authentication for edge function access
 - Implement RLS policies to only allow destruction of assistants owned by the user
 - Use service role key for OpenAI API calls within the edge function
 - Add appropriate logging for audit purposes

+### Error Handling
+- The destruction process should be resilient to missing or already deleted resources
+- Continue with remaining deletions even if one deletion fails
+- Properly log any deletion errors for troubleshooting
+- Update the database record even if some deletions fail